 Legal advice should be sought to ensure compliance with relevant legislation and regulations.
 Before encrypted information or cryptographic controls are moved across jurisdictional borders, legal advice should also be taken.

 Annex A.18.1 is about compliance with legal and contractual requirements.
 The objective is to avoid breaches of legal, statutory, regulatory or contractual obligations related to information security and of any security requirements.
 It’s an important part of the information security management system (ISMS) .
-The goal here is to help outline effective practices for identifying compliance obligations, as well as the roles and responsibilities, activities, and controls needed to manage all of the organization’s legal, contractual, and records management requirements.
+The goal here is to help outline effective practices for identifying compliance obligations, as well as the roles and responsibilities, activities and controls needed to manage all of the organization’s legal, contractual, and records management requirements.

 Identification of Applicable Legislation & Contractual Requirements

-A good control describes how all relevant legislative statutory, regulatory, contractual requirements, and the organization’s approach to meet these requirements should be explicitly identified, documented and kept up to date for each information system and the organization.
-Put in simple terms, the organization needs to ensure that it is keeping up to date with and documenting legislation and regulation that affects achievement of its business objectives and the outcomes of the ISMS.
-It is important that the organization understands the legislation, regulation and contractual requirements with which it must comply and these should be centrally recorded in register to allow for ease of management and coordination.
+A good control describes how all relevant legislative statutory, regulatory, contractual requirements and the organization’s approach to meet these requirements should be explicitly identified, documented and kept up to date for each information system and the organization.
+Put in simple terms, the organization needs to ensure that it is keeping up to date with and documenting legislation and regulation that affects the achievement of its business objectives and the outcomes of the ISMS.
+It is important that the organization understands the legislation, regulation and contractual requirements with which it must comply and these should be centrally recorded in the register to allow for ease of management and coordination.
 The identification of what is relevant will largely depend on; Where the organization is located or operates; What the nature of the organization’s business is; and The nature of information being handled within the organization.
-The Identification of the relevant legislation, regulation and contractual requirements is likely to include engagement with legal experts, regulatory bodies and contract managers.
+The Identification of the relevant legislation, regulation and contractual requirements are likely to include engagement with legal experts, regulatory bodies and contract managers.
 This is an area that often catches organizations out as there is generally far more legislation and regulation impacting the organization than is first considered.
 The auditor will be looking to see how the organization has identified and recorded its legal, regulatory and contractual obligations; the responsibilities for meeting such requirements and any necessary policies, procedures and other controls required for meeting the controls.
 Additionally, they will look to see that this register is maintained on a regular basis against any relevant change – especially in legislation across common areas that they would expect any organization to be impacted by.
 Legal requirements need to be explicitly identified and recognized and a plan in place for meeting applicable requirements.
 To meet this part of compliance, controls should be developed which:

 - Identify the persons or person responsible for ascertaining the legal requirements.
 Those requirements should then be placed against the other controls that exist in some sort of matrix which shows controls in place to meet the requirements.
 Each state has breach laws, personal information protection laws, social security protections laws, or other laws related to technology furnished at the organization.
 Each state must be taken as its own legal island and an organization must know if any of the following impact or enhance security efforts.